IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 My personal coding style preference is to place those instructions at the end of the ```loop()``` code block.
 I put the repetitive task code at the top of the ```loop()``` where it will be executed the first time through and then again every time the processor returns from sleeping.

 #### Synchronize Yet Again After Sleep
 Comes now a key trick that eluded me for a long and puzzled time.
 I was getting interrupts that would wake up the processor.
 But it seemed I might be getting more than one interrupt in rapid succession.

-Something like that was confusing my programs, preventing them from processing their periodic tasks predictably.
+I could not figure it out.
+Waking up the processor was confusing my programs, preventing them from processing their periodic tasks predictably.
+I read and re-read the datasheet until my eyes would take it no more and closed for the night.

 The datasheet attempts to explain the wake-up phase this way:

 >Description of wake up from Power-save or ADC Noise Reduction mode when the timer is clocked asynchronously: When the interrupt condition is met, the wake up process is started on the following cycle of the timer clock, that is, the timer is always advanced by at least one before the processor can read the counter value.
 After wake-up, the MCU is halted for four cycles, it executes the interrupt routine, and resumes execution from the instruction following SLEEP...
 The phase of the TOSC clock after waking up from Power-save mode is essentially unpredictable, as it depends on the wake-up time...
 During asynchronous operation, the synchronization of the Interrupt Flags for the asynchronous timer takes 3 processor cycles plus one timer cycle.
 The timer is therefore advanced by at least one before the processor can read the timer value causing the setting of the Interrupt Flag.

+Something there is in a pillow that enjoys a puzzle, and in the morning an answer appeared as the first conscious thought of a new day.

 Hmm...

-I concluded that synchronization appears necessary again as the processor wakes up in the Timer 2 interrupt service routine (ISR).
+Synchronization appears necessary again as the processor wakes up in the Timer 2 interrupt service routine (ISR).
 However in this situation, rather than write to a register and wait for the sync bits to clear, I found it effective to follow this sequence:

 ```
   /* disable sleep mode routinely upon waking up */